ethereum/ethereum-org-website/src/content/developers/tutorials/learn-foundational-ethereum-topics-with-sql/index.md

 - **Signature**: While a sender's private keys signs a transaction, what we can query with SQL is a sender's public address ("from").
 - **Value**: This is the amount of ETH transferred (see `ether` column).
 - **Data**: This is arbitrary data that's been hashed (see `data` column)
-- **gasLimit**: The maximum amount of gas, or the cost of computation, that can be consumed by a transaction (see `gas_limit`).
+- **gasLimit** – the maximum amount of gas units that can be consumed by the transaction.
+Units of gas represent computational steps
-- **gasPrice**: The fee the sender pays to sign a transaction to the blockchain.
-Gas is denominated in Gwei which is 0.000000001 ETH (nine decimal places).
+- **maxPriorityFeePerGas** - the maximum amount of gas to be included as a tip to the miner
+- **maxFeePerGas** - the maximum amount of gas willing to be paid for the transaction (inclusive of baseFeePerGas and maxPriorityFeePerGas)

 We can query these specific pieces of information for transactions to the Ethereum Foundation public address: